iifl-logo

 Threats:

-The Company oversees the threats in the operations, which can arise due to excessive increase in shipping freight rates, shortage of shipping containers, lack of liquidity, since overall cashflows are affected aftermath of the pandemic COVID-19, the Russia-Ukraine conflict, recent red sea crisis which also led to global upheaval etc.
+The Company oversees the threats in the operations, which can arise due to excessive increase in shipping freight rates, shortage of shipping containers, lack of liquidity, since overall cashflows are affected aftermath of the pandemic COVID-19, the Russia-Ukraine conflict, red sea crisis which also led to global upheaval etc.

-Risks and Concern
+Risks and Concern:

-The Company is taking all such steps to generate revenues and is in the process to commence its operations shortly.
+The Company is taking all such steps to generate revenues and is in the process to commence full operations shortly.
 The Company has in place its Risk Management Policy to avoid events, situations and circumstances which may lead to negative consequences on the Companys business.
 Currently, there are no elements of risk, which in the opinion of the Board may at present threaten the existence of the Company.

 The Company is having a systems-based approach to Business Risk Management, and it has identified process of risk management which includes prioritization of risks, selection of appropriate mitigation strategies and periodic reviews of the process of management of risks.